MicrosoftDocs/connected-spaces/articles/data-privacy.md

 ![Illustration of retail store, Azure cloud service and Power Platorm components.](media/how-cs-works.PNG "Illustration of retail store, Azure cloud service and Power Platorm components")

-- **Connected Spaces edge gateway** – A computing device, a managed Azure Stack Edge Pro (2 GPU) gateway installed in the retail store that runs computer vision AI model(s) to convert video streams from existing or new cameras into inference data sent to the cloud.
-The Connected Spaces edge gateway processes video data from the in-store camera locally on the device (at the edge) and uses AI models to draw conclusions from that video footage ("inferences") without identifying individuals to generate inference data.
+- **Edge device** – A customer-managed Azure Stack Edge Pro (2 GPU) gateway installed in the retail store that runs computer vision AI model(s) to convert video streams from existing or new cameras into inference data.
+The edge device processes video data from the in-store camera locally on the device (at the edge) and uses AI models to draw conclusions from that video footage ("inferences") without identifying individuals to generate inference data.
+The video and depersonalized inference data is then sent to the Connected Spaces cloud service.

-- **Connected Spaces cloud service and web app** – A  Software-as-a-service (SaaS) cloud service running on Azure and a Connected Spaces web app that provides insights and recommended actions for the retailer.
-The edge gateway sends the inference data to the Connected Spaces cloud so that it can be correlated with the retailer’s business data (for example, store business hours, camera zone name) and aggregated to generate actionable insights regarding retail operations.
+- **Connected Spaces cloud service and app** – A  Software-as-a-service (SaaS) cloud service running on Azure and a Connected Spaces web app that provides insights for the retailer.
+The edge device sends the inference data to the Connected Spaces service so that it can be correlated with the retailer’s business data (for example, store business hours, camera zone name) and aggregated to generate actionable insights regarding retail operations.
 Customers can then use the Connected Spaces web app to view the resulting insights data stored in the Connected Spaces cloud for Shopping analytics, Display effectiveness, and Queue management insights.

-- **Connected Spaces mobile app** – A mobile app to provide retailers a consumer-class onboarding experience to set up the edge gateway and assist with customer configuration of cameras to deliver camera feed to the edge gateway.
-The mobile app provides a visual interface for the retailer to add, update, and view edge gateway and camera zone configuration (for example, zone name or AI skill to apply) via the Connected Spaces cloud service.
+- **Microsoft Dataverse storage** – A Dataverse database in the customer’s Power Platform environment.
+The customer’s inference data is stored in Microsoft Dataverse for easy access by the customer.
+The customer also has the option to store and manage their video data in Microsoft Dataverse.

 ## What data does Connected Spaces process?

 In the retail store(s), the Connected Spaces edge gateway is used to process the following types of data:

-- **Video stream** – The video stream from customers’ in-store cameras is processed in memory, in real time, on the Connected Spaces edge gateway to generate inference data. **The video data is not stored on the gateway, nor sent to Microsoft’s cloud.**
+- **Video stream** – The video stream from customers’ in-store cameras is processed in memory, in real time, on the Connected Spaces edge device to generate inference data and is stored in Microsoft Dataverse in the customer's Microsoft Power Platform environment. **Every customer has the ability to choose how video data is stored in their cloud and to manage it.
+Go to Settings > Privacy Information to change where video is stored.**

 - **Inference data** – This is the event data output by AI skills (models) running on the edge gateway that describe an inferred event.
 Event data includes data such as a time stamp, notation about the type of event (for example "entry" or "exit" crossing line or zones), a rectangle “bounding box” that coordinates the area tracked within the camera frame, a confidence score that indicates confidence of the “bounding box” being a person, and a pseudonymous identifier associated with the “bounding box”.

-- **Camera snapshot image** – During setup and configuration, a snapshot image from an in-store camera is encoded via a base64 binary-to-text encoding scheme and passed through to the Connected Spaces mobile app via the Connected Spaces cloud service.
-The base64 encoded image is only temporarily cached in memory (less than 2 minutes) on the Connected Spaces cloud so it can pass through to the Connected Spaces mobile app for zone configuration.

 In the Connected Spaces cloud service on Azure, the following types of data are processed at the instructions of the customer to provide the service:

-- **Insights data** - The inference data described above is aggregated and correlated with other business data to turn into insights data that is stored in the Connected Spaces cloud for viewing via the Connected Spaces web app.
+- **Insights data** - The inference data described above is aggregated, depersonalized, and correlated with other business data to turn into insights data that is stored in the Connected Spaces cloud for viewing via the Connected Spaces web app.
 The customer may delete the data at any time and must delete the data in accordance with applicable legal obligations.
 Insights data includes:

    - Time stamp - summarized by hour or other time interval